There are many misconceptions about travel in Syria and about crossing the Lebanon Syria border. And even about entering Syria as a country!

 And let Yasser know you found him through that NZ traveling family!
 He will be sure to look after you very well.

-Where we stayed in Beirut before crossing the border
+Where we stayed in Beirut, Lebanon before crossing the border

-We had a good few nights stay at the Mayflower Hotel in Beirut before getting a taxi across the Lebanon Syria border.
-It is located in Hamra and only 2 minutes walk from the bustling Hamra Street which is well known for shopping and is an easy place to exchange money in Beirut.
-(At a good/blackmarket rate!).
-Breakfast is included.
-And plenty of restaurants within a 3-5 minute walking radius.
+We had a good few nights stay before getting a taxi across the Lebanon Syria border.
+It is located in Hamra and only 2 minutes walk from Hamra Street.
+Breakfast is included and plenty of restaurants within a 3-5 minute walking radius.

 We also stayed a couple of nights around the corner at Embassy Hotel.
-A basic but friendly hotel (welcoming even when we checked in after midnight!).
-Directly across the road from several restaurants.
+A basic but friendly hotel directly across the road from several restaurants.
 Very basic breakfast included (wouldn’t rate it for the breakfast).
 But for a night or two before crossing the border to Syria this was a reasonably priced hotel in Beirut.

 Read more about travel in the Middle East